 With over 25 years as a leader in the executive search industry, Mike served as President of Steverson & Company, one of the top search firms in Texas specializing in accounting finance, corporate administration, and information technology serving Fortune 500 corporations, Big 4 accounting firms, and rapidly emerging privately held companies.

 He has presented workshops across the US, Canada, and South Africa.
 Each keynote, workshop and consulting project Mike leads focuses on reasons that today’s workforce becomes disenfranchised and offers techniques and strategies industry champions use to lead high performing organizations.
 His programs address the how-to for building sound engagement techniques and more importantly, challenges the “why” behind approaches and strategies to offer new windows into current day business solutions.

 Mike is the author of the highly regarded blog, Lighting the Path, and, along with his daughter, Nikki, is the co-author of the award-winning book, A Father’s Love-The Generational Bridge That Changes Hearts Forever.
-In summer 2018, Mike will host the podcast series Lighting the Path, where he discusses leadership principles with nationally renowned experts.
+Mike is also the host of the Podcast series Leadership Strategies for Tomorrow’s Leaders where he discusses leadership principles with nationally renowned experts.
 Mike has served as President of the National Speakers Association President, and is on the Executive Board of Outback Texas Ministries.
 He holds the national certification of Certified Employee Retention Specialist (CERS).